 Commanding pride of place in the hectic concrete jungle that is Khorat is the statue of Thao Suranari, more popularly known as Grandma Mo, a woman warrior equally revered for imparting miracles and good luck as she is for saving her city.

-Sculpted by Silpa Bhirasi, a figure central to the modern Thai state’s nationalistic myth-building efforts, it’s not just stately, but also perpetually surrounded by worshipers, tourist touts and instant photographers.
-Much more impressive, however, is the monument dedicated to her ragtag army of angry townsfolk.
+Sculpted by Silpa Bhirasi, a figure central to the modern Thai state’s nationalistic myth-making, it’s not just stately, but also perpetually surrounded by worshipers, tourist touts, and instant photographers.
+Much more impressive, however, is the monument dedicated to her ragtag army of angry townsfolk:

 Even more impressive is a small museum, inside which is a panoramic diorama that recounts the events of 1826, the year that Chao Anou, ruler of the Lao kingdom of Vientiane, rebelled against his Siamese overlords and marched on Bangkok.
 Having spent years as a hostage at the Bangkok court, Anou apparently enjoyed the patronage of the scholarly Rama II, but after the latter’s death relations between vassal and suzerain rapidly soured.

 Along the way he took Khorat, then Siam’s most important city in the country’s northeast, and in accord with time-honoured traditions of Southeast Asian warfare proceeded to forcibly remove and resettle the city’s population.

 According to popular belief the aforementioned wife of the (absent) deputy governor managed to get the invaders drunk before massacring them, after which she rallied every Siamese man, woman and child to victory.